 Yes |

-Federal/manufacturer maximum is unchanged. |
+Manufacturer maximum is unchanged. |

 The takeaway: motor, controls, cables/harness, gauges, prop are the "must replace" list.
 Everything else depends on condition and HP class.
+HBW carries the largest Mercury and Mercruiser parts inventory in Ontario, so most rigging components and repower-stage parts are on the shelf, not on order.

 What does a Yamaha-to-Mercury swap actually cost in Ontario?